vinayhpl/k8s/README.md

 * Picks the node for pod deploy and send back information to API server about node.

 **etcd (Key-Value Store)**
-* API Server is the only component(because both exists on same plane) that directly interacts with etcd and Stores all cluster state data of pods, nodes, deployments, configs.
+* API Server is the only component that directly interacts with etcd(because both exists on same plane) and Stores all cluster state data of pods, nodes, deployments, configs.

 etcd
 controller manager